slurmulon/bach/README.md

 ---

-`warble` aims to establish a pragmatic and intuitive interface for representing musical loops.
+`warble` aims to establish a pragmatic and intuitive interface for representing musical loops and tracks.
 It assumes little about the interpretor and is founded upon traditional music theory concepts.

 It is a very new project and is looking for contributors and ideas.
 If you would like to contribute, feel free to message me@madhax.io.